Did you know Colorado doesn’t require x-ray professionals to hold a state radiologic technology license?

 Earn CE Credits Bi-Annually

 What does that mean?
 Category A and A+ credits are approved by a Recognized Continuing Education Evaluation Mechanism (RCEEM).
-Companies offering these credits advertise courses as officially recognized by ARRT or RCEEM-approved.
+Companies offering these credits advertise courses as officially recognized for ARRT® or RCEEM-approved.

 CE classes vary in format, ranging from seminars and lectures to online and home study courses.
 You can choose whatever format you like, but make sure to pick CE activities relevant to your field.
 For example, ultrasound specialists will benefit from ultrasound-related CE courses.